Masterpiece Stories

 General Composition

 The Harvesters was painted in 1565, only four years before Bruegel’s death.
 It is an oil on wood measuring 119 x 162 cm (46 7/8 x 63 3/4 in).
 It depicts a harvest scene typically found in the late Summer of August or early Autumn of September.
 The painting was one of a six-part series representing the passage of seasons.
-One has been lost to time, while the remaining four are in museum collections globally.
+One has been lost to time, while five are in museum collections globally.
 The Harvesters, in particular, is set at a specific time of the year.
-This is when peasants gather together under the drowsy heat and reap the fields and fruit trees that have been tended all year round.
+This is when peasants gathered together under the drowsy heat and reap the fields and fruit trees that have been tended all year round.

 In the right foreground, peasants are eating and resting, perhaps taking their midday luncheon.
 In the left foreground are other peasants reaping the fields with large scythes.
 In the right midground are people bending and kneeling to collect grains and apples from the floor.
 Beyond the yellow field is a green pasture area.
 There, an ox is pulling a large bundle of stalks in the left, some people are swimming naked in the center, and others are playing some sort of village ball game in the right.
 Beyond the middle ground of green, is a background of another yellow field that is cut across by a pathway filled with horses and caravans.